-In early 2012, a Fortune 500 financial services firm faced major competitive challenges.
+A Fortune 500 financial services firm was facing major competitive challenges.
 As margins had been squeezed, the company’s response had been to raise fees and beat the drum to sell new products.
 Now, clients were responding negatively.
 Client sales meetings inevitably defaulted to issues of product performance and defending fees.
 Relationships were strained and clients were putting out RFPs to look for new vendors.

 The organization turned to us to assess the reasons why its sales team had been unable to adequately manage client relationships and address client concerns.
 There was an urgent need not only to head off losing clients, but to also to be in a position to expand the relationships with new product offerings.
 Our initial review of a survey of 500 clients revealed their customers felt the sales team wasn’t listening to their concerns and was not attuned to their interests.